aromatt/astrocache/README.md

 processes data in several expensive steps, or hits a usage-limited API.

-Memoization could make you more productive, but you'd have to remember to clear the various cache entries as you iterated on your code.
+Memoization could make you more productive, but you'd have to remember to clear the various cache entries as you developed your code.
 This would be especially cumbersome if you memoized shared library functions.

-This library automates this for you, allowing you to rapidly iterate, aided by memoization, without having to worry about clearing the cache.
+This library automates this for you, allowing you to take advantage of memoization without having to worry about clearing the cache.

+## How does it work?
+Astrocache creates a fingerprint of your function's abstract syntax tree (AST) using the [ast](https://docs.python.org/3/library/ast.html) module from the standard library.

+When your function is called, this fingerprint is combined with the function's arguments to create a cache key.
+The return value of the function call is then written to the cache under this key.

 ## Limitation: referenced functions
-While `astrocache` handles most situations in application code, there is a gotcha related to referencing functions as values.
+There is a caveat related to referencing functions as values.

 Functions referenced within your cached function are only inspected if your cached function does any of these: